piotests/hostadvice/README.md

 # Test The Code

-1. make sure redis and mongodb are installed locally
+1. Make sure redis and mongodb are installed locally
-2. run "npm i"
+2. Run " npm i "
-3. cd to search and run - "npm dev"
+3. Open terminal and write - " npm run dev " or " ts-node src/app "

 Runs the server in the development mode.\
 Open [http://localhost:8000/task]